 The fulfillment of this particular commitment does provide a range of support and infrastructure that could be used to enhance openness in the regions in question.
-It also highlights Canada's adherence to the Open Government Declaration, which specifically references international engagement and support of global open governance.
+It also highlights Canada's adherence to the Open Government Declaration, which specifically references international engagement and support of global open governance.9

 Given the importance of OD4D, the coding for the 'did it open government' variable necessitates detailed explanation.
 The coding and analysis in this end of term report focuses explicitly on the extent to which openness is enhanced within Canada.
 Under this narrow lens, the commitment has had perhaps open government marginally.
 It is recognized that this assessment is likely to differ within the countries and regions where OD4D activities are being carried out.
-Studies have indicated that OD4D can enhance knowledge of open data, best practices, engagement, and peer learning, among other things.
-This would suggest that the activities supported by this particular commitment than in Canada.
+Studies have indicated that OD4D can enhance knowledge of open data, best practices, engagement, and peer learning, among other things.10 This would suggest that the activities supported by this particular commitment may have 'opened government' to a greater extent in the regions supported by the commitment than in Canada.
 Assessment of these regions is outside of the scope of this particular report, and the narrow focus of this report makes it difficult to fully capture the importance of the contribution made by this commitment.
 According to government officials, an independent evaluation of OD4D is scheduled to be completed in May 2017.